Example

 The default template is the same as the default for template_html.

-• libgs: In order to use this filter for HTML output, you need to make sure that the utlities dvisvgm and Ghostscript are installed on your system.
+• libgs: In order to use this filter with svg format for HTML output, you need to make sure that the utlities dvisvgm and Ghostscript are installed on your system.
 This can be verified using the commands: which dvisvgm and which gs.
 If dvisvgm was not compiled with Ghostscript then you may need to link the location of the Ghostscript library on your system using the option libgs.
-Default value: "".

 4.4 Example TikZ figure with Arabic text